Generic name: ranolazine [ ra-NOE-la-zeen ]

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose can cause nausea, vomiting, numbness or tingling, dizziness, double vision, confusion, or fainting.
+Overdose symptoms include nausea, vomiting, numbness or tingling, low blood pressure, dizziness, irregular heartbeats, trouble speaking, double vision, hallucinations, confusion, uncontrolled shaking, or fainting.

 What should I avoid while taking ranolazine?

-Grapefruit and grapefruit juice may interact with ranolazine and lead to unwanted side effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit may interact with ranolazine and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 What other drugs will affect ranolazine?